sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 	This plot is not easy to interpret.
 It represents the amount of dispersion at different levels of expression.
 It is directly linked to our ability to detect differential expression.

-	Here it looks about normal compared to typical bulk RNA-seq experiments : the dispersion is comparatively larger for lowly expressed genes.
+	Here it looks about normal compared to typical bulk RNA-seq experiments : the dispersion is comparatively larger for lowly-expressed genes.

 	```r